Japan

 • International Education Standards

 In addition, JICPA also requires members to fulfill continuing professional development (CPD) requirements.
-Members must fulfill 120 CPD credits in each rolling three-year period and 20 CPD credits in each year.
+Members must fulfill 120 CPD credits in each rolling three-year period and at least 20 CPD credits in each year.
 The institute indicates that its CPD is also overall in line with the IES.

 Current Status: Adopted